Environment

 [Covered organizations:NOF]

-A straight road stretches from the front to the back, and to the left of the road is a square, while to the right there are countless containers lined up on platforms.
+A straight road stretches from the front to the back, with a plaza on the left and countless containers on racks lined up on the right.

 Modal shifting